 Improves Nerve Function

-Alpha-lipoic acid supports healthy nerve function and has been potential in slowing down the progression of carpel tunnel syndrome in its early stage.
+Alpha-lipoic acid supports healthy nerve function and has been potential to slow down the progression of carpel tunnel syndrome in its early stage.
 In addition, research also reveals that alpha-lipoic acid may mitigate symptoms of diabetic neuropathy.

 Ways To Add Alpha-Lipoic Acid